Minister of European Union Affairs and Chief Negotiator of the Republic of Turkey 2011-2013

 Minister of State 2009-2011

-Member of the Parliament in 22nd, 23rd, and 24th terms, representing Istanbul
+Member of the Parliament representing Istanbul 2002-2015

-Civil Society Management Experience in the USA
+Civil Society Management Experience in USA

 Key Figure in Diplomacy

-In 2011 elections, Mr. Bağış got elected from the AK Party to be a member of the Parliament representing İstanbul for the third time, and served as the first Minister for the European Union Affairs and the Chief-negotiator in the 61st government established following the general elections.
-In this period, he was responsible of executing Turkey’s full-membership negotiations with the European Union and he presided Turkey’s negotiation committee at the European Union level.
+In 2011, Mr. Bağış was elected to Parliament for his third term and served as founder and Turkey’s very first Minister of European Union Affairs and the Chief Negotiator in the new government established following the general elections in June.
+In this period, he was responsible of executing Turkey’s full membership negotiations with the European Union.

-Art and Science
+Arts and Science